 Volunteers are valuable eyes on the ground.
-Over time, familiarity for what to watch for will increase.
-Observe any changes, trends, and issues that need addressing in the raingarden.
+Observe any changes, trends, and issues that need addressing in the raingarden and inform VLAWMO annually.
 Contact VLAWMO if an issue is beyond your means of addressing.
+If a garden needs new plants or mulch, up to \$100 is available through the Community Blue Mini-Grant.
+Call (612) 204-6070 for more information.